What is Qualitative Research?

 Qualitative Research Questions

-The goal of qualitative research is to explore a topic in-depth by asking questions and getting answers from respondents.
+The goal of a qualitative research paper is to explore a topic in-depth by asking questions and getting answers from respondents.
 These can be called "exploratory" because they're designed for discovery, not just analysis or presentation purposes.

 Following are the fundamental characteristics of qualitative questions: